IAIK/KernelSnitch/README.md

 # KernelSnitch Artifacts

-This repo contains artifacts developed during a research project, as well as the code to perform KernelSnitch.
+This repo contains artifacts developed during a research project, as well as the code to perform KernelSnitch, which got accepted at NDSS '25.

 ## What is KernelSnitch